What to Eat in Osaka: Dotonbori Street Food & Restaurants

 Hours: Monday-Friday 12pm-10:30pm, Saturday & Sunday 11am-10:30pm

-While neither of us are strict vegans or vegetarians right now, I was a vegetarian for a number of years (I still don’t eat any red meat) and typically still eat a lot of vegetarian or plant-based meals.
+While neither of us are strict vegans or vegetarians, I was a vegetarian for several years and typically still eat a lot of vegetarian or plant-based meals.
 One way you can find vegan or vegetarian restaurants in Osaka is by using the website Happy Cow.
 I was pleasantly surprised by the number of places in Osaka that have vegan or vegetarian options.
-There are also a number of vegetarian or vegan-friendly options at most
+There are also some vegetarian or vegan-friendly options at most

 Osaka Desserts